Field Placement Requirements

 - The extern must work on site in the same location as the supervising attorney.
 Students may not work remotely.

 All field placement supervisors must sign an externship field placement contract that describes the responsibilities of the organization and supervising attorney.Approval of Field Placement:

 All field placements must be approved by the Externship Program Office.
 Simply because a field placement is listed in the Externship Database does not mean that it is automatically approved.
 ALL students externing with a for-profit law firm must speak to a member of the Externship Program staff prior to obtaining approval.

 Limited Exception - For Profit Firms:

-As a general rule, students may not earn academic credit for legal work at for-profit firms.
+As a general rule, students may not earn academic credit (externship credit) for legal internships at for-profit firms.
 Students may earn credit only for internships with not-for-profit firms, courts and government agencies.
 There is an exception to this rule when students are working exclusively on pro bono matters.

 We define pro bono matters as those for which the client is not paying attorney’s fees up front (except limited payment for costs).
 This includes matters for which the firm does not anticipate receiving any fees whatsoever for their services (such as political asylum cases); but also includes: